Our Mission and History

 Our mission is to create theater and programs that engage, ignite, and celebrate diverse Bay Area audiences through a thriving conservatory, a professional main stage season, educational outreach, and a commitment to the development of new family musicals.
 In support of our mission, we maintain and enhance the historic Julia Morgan Theater.
 A commitment to community, diversity, inclusion, and empowerment is at the heart of our work.

 About Berkeley Playhouse

-Berkeley Playhouse was founded in 2007 by Artistic Director, Elizabeth McKoy, a professional theatre actor, director, and teacher for over 20 years.
-Berkeley Playhouse produces theatre that is “intelligent, relevant, and soul-stirring.”
+Founded in 2007, Berkeley Playhouse produces theater that is “intelligent, relevant, and soul-stirring.”
 We bring together performers and audience members of all ages.
 We strive to provide experiences that fully engage performers and audiences.

 Berkeley Playhouse also offers educational programs.
-We provide classes, camps and performance training in acting, singing, dancing, and technical theatre.
-Children in our programs receive training from the best Bay Area teaching artists – many of them directors or performers in our MainStage shows.
+We provide classes, camps and performance training in acting, singing, dancing, and technical theater.
+Children in our programs receive training from the best Bay Area teaching artists – many of them directors or performers in our Professional Season shows.

 Our Two Divisions